untalbry/LeetCodeJavaSolutions/ValidAnagram/SolutionExplanation.md

 ```

 Now, for the next step, we can create an array of 26 elements (because there are 26 letters in the English alphabet), to store the letters that are in the word.<br>
 To know where we need to store, we have to think about how Java represents characters.
-The answer to this is that Java uses `Unicode`. <br>
+The answer to this is that Java uses <a href ="https://symbl.cc/es/unicode/table/">`Unicode`</a>. <br>

 Each letter has a value, so we can do a subtraction of `'a'` and a letter from the word, that can give us a unique position to store that letter.
 So by adding 1 in a field of the array we can represent the frequency of appearance of each word.